Toolbar Element (Explainer)

 - It will contain a single tab-stop.

-- Arrow-keys can be used to navigate between focusable children.
+- Left/Right arrow-keys can be used to navigate between focusable children.

 There are many types of built-in HTML controls that already have existing keyboard behavior, we should ensure that these don’t lead to keyboard traps where users can’t escape.

-We propose this element should not support the CSS appearance property and just have a “base” appearance by default like the <dialog> element.
+We propose this element should not support the CSS appearance property and should just have a “base” appearance by default, like the <dialog> element.

 - Does

-- Toolbars generally should be labelled, it is a MUST if there are multiple on a page.
+<toolbar>support separators?
+Issue 1400 - Toolbars generally should be labelled, it is a MUST if there are multiple on a page.
 Should we support this via HTML, or still rely on aria?
+Issue 1399

 <toolbar aria-label="Main">